AudioBible/KJV/README.md

     LUKE 17:21 Neither shall they say, Lo here! or, lo there! for, behold, the kingdom of God is within you.

-# audiobible find let god be true

-    ROMANS 3:4 God forbid: yea, let God be true, but every man a liar; as it is written, That thou mightest be justified in thy sayings, and mightest overcome when thou art judged.

 # audiobible ps 23

 [Psalm 23 - Bible Verse](https://www.youtube.com/watch?v=dfgV81X__qg)